SLClayton/telegram-echo-bot/README.md

 # Serverless AWS Telegram Echo Bot

-This project demonstrates the barebones code and infrastrucutre needed to create a basic serverless, event-driven, Telegram echo bot on AWS.
+This project demonstrates the barebones code and infrastructure needed to create a basic serverless, event-driven, Telegram echo bot on AWS.

-It is written in Python, and is deployed/managed using Terraform.
+By using Telegram’s webhook approach in a serverless environment, you benefit from an event-driven model, meaning your bot only runs when a new message is 'pushed' from telegram.
+And there is no need to keep polling the telegram API waiting for new messages.
+This reduces costs by charging only for actual invocations (rather than continuously running server).

 ## Pre-requisits